nemonik/hands-on-DevOps-gen2/README.md

 **NOTES**

 - `--add-host helloworld.nemonik.com:$host_ip` parameter is needed, because the container will not know how to resolve the `helloworld.nemonik.com` domain.
-This is not a problem in the cluster as [./coredns/patch.sh](./coredns/patch.sh) patches CoreDNS in the K8s cluster.
+This is not a problem in the cluster as [./coredns/patch.sh](./coredns/patch.sh) patches CoreDNS so that containers running inside the cluster can resolve the domain.

-A good start outputs to the command line
+A good start outputs to the command line like so

 ```
 2021-07-18 13:46:22,105 INFO Included extra file "/etc/supervisor/conf.d/selenium.conf" during parsing